typingtanuki/locomotive/README.md

 ### Installing the aluminium armor

-NOTE: Make sure to have unplugged the power from the LattePanda Alpha
+> **NOTE**: Make sure to have unplugged the power from the LattePanda Alpha

 1. Put new thermal paste on the CPU of the LattePanda
-   * Using the seringe, put a small quantity of thermal paste on the CPU of the LattePanda, make sure not to put too much or it will spill when pressed
+   * Using the syringe, put a small quantity of thermal paste on the CPU of the LattePanda, make sure not to put too much or it will spill when pressed
 1. Place the copper piece on top of the thermal paste and press slightly
    * Fresh thermal paste is slippery, be careful when pressing
 1. Put new thermal paste on the copper piece
-   * Using the seringe, put a small quantity of thermal paste over the copper piece, make sure not to put too much or it will spill when pressed
+   * Using the syringe, put a small quantity of thermal paste over the copper piece, make sure not to put too much or it will spill when pressed
 1. Put the top aluminium cover
    * Make sure to check the position of the USB and ethernet ports correspond well
 1. Carefully turn over the LattePanda Alpha